ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 npm install
 ```

+Refer to the links above for more details on each dependency.

-You can then run the website locally by running the following and visiting [`localhost:8081`](http://localhost:8081):
+Once you are set up, you can run the website locally by running the following and visiting [`localhost:8081`](http://localhost:8081) - see [Scripts](#scripts) for more details:

 ```
 npm run serve
 ```

-Refer to the links above for more details on each dependency.

 ### npm Dependencies